 Somewhere, AB 12345

 To Whom It May Concern:

-I would like to verify, first, that I am listed as his mother/father on all necessary school paperwork.
+Please ensure that I am listed as his mother/father on all school records.
 My contact information is as follows :

 789 Main Ave.